sarweshsuman/elastic-airflow-cluster-k8s-setup-manifests/README.md

   ```

   - COPY ip, for example:- 192.168.64.8
-  - Open browser and type,
+  - Open browser and paste,
     https://192.168.64.8:31000/dashboard